 - Stone JH, Hoffman GS, Merkel PA, et al; for the International Network for the Study of the Systemic Vasculitides (INSSYS).
 A disease-specific activity index for Granulomatosis with Polyangiitis: modification of the Birmingham Vasculitis Activity Score.
 International Network for the Study of the Systemic Vasculitides (INSSYS).
 Arthritis Rheum.
 2001;44(4):912-920.

-Rituxan is not recommended for treatment of patients with severe active infections.
+- Limitations of Use: Rituxan is not recommended for use in patients with severe, active infections

 Warnings and Precautions